OCA/stock-logistics-workflow/stock_lock_lot/README.rst

 #. open the user settings (menu "Configuration > Users")
 #. in the "Warehouse" section, check the box
    "Allow to block/unblock Serial Numbers/Lots"

+To allow move locked lots to a location:
+#. open the locations (menu "Warehouse > Configuration > Locations")
+#. check the box "Allow Locked"

 Optional: enforce strict blocking
 ---------------------------------